We offer two degrees: the Bachelor of Science in Business and the Bachelor of Innovation in Business Administration.

 The UCCS Sport Management program is housed in the College of Business and is a specialty emphasis area that allows students to specialize in the business aspects of the sports industry.
 There are field experience and internship requirements for the program.
 These hands-on experiences have included such opportunities with the US Olympic Committee, a variety of National Governing bodies such as USA Basketball and USA Hockey, Everton Football Club in the English Premier League, the Sky Sox AAA baseball organization, the Switchbacks Football Club, and the Sports Corp.

-Admission into this program is very competitive so interested students are encouraged to apply early.
+Admission into this program is very competitive so interested students are strongly encouraged to apply early.

 Yes - we offer the last 60 credits (20 classes) of the bachelor's degree online.